“What are you hesitating? Do it!”

-I would say that probably the language courses are my favorites because they make the everyday life in Bali so much easier.
-Being able to communicate even a little in Bahasa Indonesia is much appreciated here.
+I would you say that probably the language course are my favorites because they make the everyday life in Bali so much easier.
+Being able to communicate even a little in bahasa Indonesia is much appreciated here.

 What are your favorite things in Bali?

 There are so many things that I like about Bali.
 I don’t even know where to begin.
 But one of the best things is definitely that I get to know so many nice new people here from all over the world.
 My absolute favorite thing to do here is definitely surfing.
 I try to do it at least once a day.